Dina Matos: Early life and education

-Personal
+Personal life

-Matos met McGreevey in 1996, while he was mayor of Woodbridge Township, New Jersey, and they began dating the following year, shortly after he lost his first bid for governor to Christine Todd Whitman.
+Matos met Jim McGreevey in 1996 when he was mayor of Woodbridge Township, New Jersey.
+Matos began dating McGreevey the following year, shortly after he lost his first bid for governor to Christine Todd Whitman.
 McGreevey had separated from his first wife, Kari Schutz, in 1995 and was divorced in 1997.

-They married October 7, 2000.
-Together they have a daughter, Jacqueline Matos McGreevey, who was born prematurely in December 2001, after Matos had been hospitalized for six weeks.
+Matos married McGreevey in 2000, and McGreevey was elected governor of New Jersey in 2001.
+Together, Matos and McGreevey have a daughter, Jacqueline, who was born in 2001.